 ABOUT THE COURSE

 How does the practice of DRR and resilience translate to complex, vibrant urban environments?
-What can we learn from the latest research and understanding of good practice?
 How do global frameworks relate to realities on the ground?
 And what can practitioners from the humanitarian and development sectors actually do?
-This four-week course aims to answer these questions, thereby providing participants with practical, tangible ways to reduce disaster risk and contribute to more resilient towns and cities.

 WHO SHOULD ATTEND?

 This course is designed for both humanitarian and development practitioners.
 It will be of interest to those currently working in towns and cities, as well as those who want to develop their skills in this area, including staff from local and national government, NGOs, the UN, urban planners and designers, architects and other related fields.
 Classes will be held in English.
 Sessions will draw upon participants’ past experiences working in towns and cities.

 All course activities are asynchronous, so there aren’t fixed times when you need to be on-line to meet with other course participants.
 Yet with plenty of discussions it often feels like real time, with the added advantage that you can take a little longer to formulate your contributions.
 You can log in when convenient for you, whether that is during the working day, in the evening at home or while traveling.

 RedR UK is committed to making our courses accessible to any organisation, regardless of size.
 We offer course scholarships for eligible participants who meet specific criteria.
 For more information on RedR Scholarships and how to apply, please click here.